c00/botman/readme.md

 ## Supported LLMs

 Currently `botman` can use OpenAi and FireworksAi.
 More will soon come.
-Currently supported models:
+Currently supported models can be found [here](models/LlmModels.go).

--

 ## Install from source

 1. Clone the repo
 2. Run `go install .`
-3. Run `botman --init` to set the OpenAI API key.
-(If available it will read the key from the environment variable `OPENAI_API_KEY`)
+3. Run `botman --init` to setup the config.
 4. (optional) Create an alias in your shell. e.g. `echo 'alias bot="botman"' >> ~/.bashrc`
 5. Test that it works by running `botman "say hi"` or `bot "say hi"`